wehappit/nsequence/README.md

 # See bellow for more methods available
 ```

-**NSequence has custom indexing support to handle more complex sequence definition.**
+- **NSequence has custom indexing support to handle more complex sequence definition.**

+**You can use inheritance to override the default methods if the default implementation does not suit your needs
+especially in the cases where the return type of the sequence's function is not a float**

 ## Key Methods